ladybug-tools/ladybug-tools.github.io/eval/README.md

 Significant changes at detail design stages are more expensive than changes at preliminary design stages.

-Whenever geo-physical elements - such as Sun-control and weather - are significant contributors to a the design of building, then awareness of these design-influencing issues early in the design process may reduce or prevent the costs at major changes at later stages.
+Whenever geo-physical elements - such as Sun-control and weather - are significant contributors to a the design of building, then awareness of these design-influencing issues early in the design process may reduce or prevent significant cost increases of major changes at later stages.

 In order for geo-physical input to be useful at early design stages, the insights must be generated quickly, cheaply and easily.